 Clara Crocker died in May of 1891.
-Uriel Crocker remarried in April of 1891 to Annie J. Fitz (born Fitzpatrick), a strenographer in his law office.
+Uriel Crocker remarried in April of 1893 to Annie J. Fitz (born Fitzpatrick), a strenographer in his law office.
 After their marriage, they lived at 247 Commonwealth.
 They also maintained a home, Uferheim, in Bar Harbor.

 Uriel Crocker died in March of 1902.
-In his will, he left all of his property to his wife.
+In his will, he left his entire estate to his wife.

-Annie Crocker continued to live at 247 Commonwealth during the 1904-1905 winter season.
+Annie Crocker continued to live at 247 Commonwealth during the litigation.
 On June 15, 1905, in accordance with the settlement, she transferred her interest in the real property in the estate to his three sons, with the proviso that she be allowed to remain at 247 Commonwealth until November 1, 1905.
 She moved thereafter to 338 Bay State Road.

 George U. Crocker and his wife, Emma Lilian (Aylsworth) Crocker, lived at 378 Marlborough.
 He was an attorney and served as Boston City Treasurer from 1901 to 1906.
 Edgar Crocker and Joseph B. Crocker were note brokers in the firm of Edgerly & Crocker.
 Edgar Crocker and his wife.
 Edith (Gannett) Crocker lived in Cambridge; Joseph Crocker was unmarried and lived in Canton.

 On November 1, 1905, 247 Commonwealth was purchased from the Crockers by Emily W. (Proctor) Mandell, the wife of George Snell Mandell.
 They previously had lived at 256 Commonwealth.
 They also maintained a home in Beverly through 1912 and then in Hamilton.

 The Mandells had 247 Commonwealth significantly rebuilt, including a granite façade with a bow across the entire front, designed by architect William Rantoul.
 Architectural plans for the rebuilding — including front and rear elevations, floor plans, framing plans. and piling plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-68).

 George Mandell’s father, Samuel Pierce Mandell, was publisher of The Boston Transcript.
 George Mandell worked for the Transcript in various positions, including serving as treasurer and editor, and after his father’s death in 1920, he became the publisher.